 I have been the biggest fan of the original Real Techniques Miracle Complexion Sponge for the longest time.
 So whenever Sam and Nic launch a new sponge I can’t resist trying them for myself.
 The newly launched Real Techniques MultiTech 360 Point Makeup Sponge is one of the new products in the MultiTech range that came out earlier this year.
 The collection contains brushes in various sizes and the Real Techniques MultiTech 360 Point Makeup Sponge which all have the one universal cut for different applications.
+These sponges are great for applying makeup to your face and the sponge can be used around your eye area too as it easily applied, going great with some full long lashes from Xlash – enhancing your beauty with cosmetics and makeup tools.
+Everyone has different skin and different facial features, you can creatively express your artistic talent with some great lashes and makeup sponges.

 The Real Techniques MultiTech 360 Point Makeup Sponge is a round, black sponge with a pointed tip – it’s quite a different shape to the egg shaped Real Techniques Miracle Complexion Sponge with the flat side so I was very intrigued to see whether it would work as effectively.
 I love the fact that the new Real Techniques MultiTech 360 Point Makeup Sponge is black, a much more practical colour that won’t stain as prominently.